Presidency of Ulysses S. Grant: Louisiana revolt and coups

 On September 14, 1874, the White League and Democratic militia took control of the state house at New Orleans, and the Republican Governor William P. Kellogg was forced to flee.
 Former Confederate General James A. Longstreet, with 3,000 African American militia and 400 Metropolitan police, made a counterattack on the 8,000 White League troops.
 Consisting of former Confederate soldiers, the experienced White League troops routed Longstreet's army.
-On September 17, Grant sent in Federal troops, and they restored the government back to Kellogg.
-During the following controversial election in November, passions rose high, and violence mixed with fraud were rampant; the state of affairs in New Orleans was becoming out of control.
-The results were that 53 Republicans and 53 Democrats were elected with 5 remaining seats to be decided by the legislature.
+On September 17, Grant sent in Federal troops, and they restored the government to Kellogg.
+During the following controversial election in November, passions rose high, and violence mixed with fraud was rampant; the state of affairs in New Orleans was becoming out of control.
+The results were that 53 Republicans and 53 Democrats were elected, with 5 remaining seats to be decided by the legislature.

 Grant had been careful to watch the elections and secretly sent Phil Sheridan in to keep law and order in the state.
 Sheridan had arrived in New Orleans a few days before the January 4, 1875, legislature opening meeting.
-At the convention the Democrats again with military force took control of the state building out of Republican hands.
+At the convention, the Democrats, again with military force, took control of the state building out of Republican hands.
 Initially, the Democrats were protected by federal troops under Colonel Régis de Trobriand, and the escaped Republicans were removed from the hallways of the state building.
 However, Governor Kellogg then requested that Trobriand reseat the Republicans.
 Trobriand returned to the Statehouse and used bayonets to force the Democrats out of the building.
-The Republicans then organized their own house with their own speakers all being protected by the Federal Army.
-Sheridan, who had annexed the Department of the Gulf to his command at 9:00 p.m., claimed that the federal troops were being neutral since they had also protected the Democrats earlier.
+The Republicans then organized their own house with their own speakers, all being protected by the Federal Army.
+Sheridan, who had annexed the Department of the Gulf to his command at 9:00 p.m., claimed that the federal troops were neutral since they had also protected the Democrats earlier.